Technology Enabled Care (TEC) service

 If you are not eligible for financial support from us, you can buy your own equipment.
 There are lots of devices available, and many can be purchased through high street shops and major online retail sites.

-It is always worth thinking about the specific thing you need to device to do.
+It is always worth thinking about the specific thing you need the device to do.
 Then do a little bit of research to make sure it does what you need.

 We will always offer you some advice if you need it, but please remember we do not recommend specific devices or suppliers.